visit/citybreak-online-doc/_includes/tracking.md

 How does it work?

 Note 1:
-Here we are discussing usage of Google accounts for Universal Analytics in Online3.
+Here we are discussing usage of Google accounts for Universal Analytics in Citybreak online.
 These are not to be mistaken for Google accounts for Google Analytics whitch is deprecated by Google themselves.
-O3 guides are able to keep track of user behaviour in O3 web pages and send them to Universal Analytics account, by using Google Tag Manager container(s).
-O3 supports single and multiple GTMs on page.
+Citybreak online guides are able to keep track of user behaviour in Citybreak online web pages and send them to Universal Analytics account, by using Google Tag Manager container(s).
+Citybreak online supports single and multiple GTMs on page.
 We keep track of the following GTM events:

 Page View